SleepyBandit/oxford-dictionary/README.md

 # oxford-dictionary
-A NodeJS wrapper for using the oxforddictionary.com REST API.
+A NodeJS wrapper for using the oxforddictionary.com V2 REST API.
+Special thanks to ajivoin for making the updates to V2!

 # Install:
 ```shell